-A young lawyer from the famous southern district of Tamil Nadu, Tirunelveli had come to see a monk in Madras as it was known then.
-The monk was the direct disciple of Sri Ramakrishna, who had been sent to Madras to establish Sri Ramakrishna Mission and expand its work.
+A young lawyer from the southern district of Tamil Nadu, Tirunelveli, had come to see a monk in Madras as it was known then.
+The monk was the direct disciple of Sri Ramakrishna, who had been sent to the city to establish Sri Ramakrishna Mission and expand its work.
 The young lawyer with flaming eyes soon entered into a conversation with the monk.
-“Is it not all these maya?” the lawyer asked the monk, showing a campaign for swadesi, “Should we who pursue spirituality get trapped in maya?”
+“Is it not all these maya?” the lawyer asked the monk, showing a campaign for swadesi, “should we who pursue spirituality get trapped in maya?”

-During his arrest in March 1908, national, philosopher and yogi Sri Aurobindo lauded him in his editorial thus:
+During his arrest in March 1908, Sri Aurobindo lauded him in his editorial thus:

 Srijut Chidambaram Pillai has shown throughout the Tuticorin affair a loftiness of character, a practical energy united with high moral idealism which show that he is a true Nationalist.
 His refusal to accept release on bail if his fellow-workers were left behind, is one more count in the reckoning.
 Nationalism is or ought to be not merely a political creed but a religious aspiration and a moral attitude.
 Its business is to build up Indian character by educating it to heroic self-sacrifice and magnificent ambitions, to restore the tone of nobility which it has lost and bring back the ideals of the ancient Aryan gentleman.
 The qualities of courage, frankness, love and justice are the stuff of which a Nationalist should be made.
 All honour to Chidambaram Pillai for having shown us the first complete example of an Aryan reborn, and all honour to Madras which has produced such a man.

 Sri Aurobindo also pointed out that the nationalist movement had started becoming a mass movement.
-It was on these nascent movements that later Gandhi would build the subsequent mass movement.
+It was on these nascent movements that Mahatma Gandhi would later build the subsequent mass movements.

-However, the ‘Aryan reborn’ was treated in the most humiliating way by the very people for whom he fought.
-Government orders forbade him to live in his native town.
+However, the ‘Aryan reborn’ tag was treated in the most humiliating way by the very people for whom he fought.
+Government orders stopped him from living in his native town.
 He had to move to Madras (Chennai).
 VOC was forbidden by the British to practise law.
 Gandhi had meanwhile become a great force in politics.
-In 1920, when Mahatma Gandhi visited Madras, VOC requested Gandhi for an appointment.
-Mahatma Gandhi being very strict about time schedules replied to him in an one-liner saying that he could allocate "a few minutes” for the man who had toiled years in the jail for freedom, if the latter would call at “6 am next Friday”.
+In 1920, when Gandhi visited Madras, VOC requested for an appointment.
+Gandhi being very strict about time schedules replied to him in one line, saying that he could allocate "a few minutes” for the man, who had toiled years in the jail for freedom, if the latter would call at “6 am next Friday”.
 Offended, VOC wrote back that he would not trouble Gandhi for just a few minutes.
 Realising his mistake, Gandhi wrote back to VOC requesting him to allocate a few minutes for Gandhi: “If you do not want to see me I would like to see you myself.
 Will you kindly ... give me a few minutes?”